ASA Chitose Association Inc

 Ron Dakin

-The Wakkanai City Historical Society has become interested in the Makebetsu Site and is initiating plans to restore the delapadated buildings there for the purpose of opening a museum.
+Makubetsu The Wakkanai City Historical Society has become interested in the Makubetsu Site and is initiating plans to restore the delapadated buildings there for the purpose of opening a museum.
 This is the same site that housed the 254th USASA Detachment which was deactivated in 1959.
 Many of our Chitose Association members either served there or performed TDY chores there in the late 50's.

-I have been asked to assist in obtaining any documents, Unit History, photos or other memorbilia covering the Army days there.
+I have been asked to assist in obtaining any documents, Unit History, photos or other memorabilia covering the Army days there.
 Obviously, this was "long ago and far away".
 Anyone who has any photos, brochures or booklets which could be donated to this project may contact me.
 Reasonable reproductions costs will be reimbursed.
 The first project is to plant 1000 cherry trees.

 Bill Reich, (520) 378-2045, email: reichw@earthlink.net